-The term "wire" side (aka the right side and sometimes mould side) in handmade paper refers to the side of the paper that touches the mould's wire covering when the sheet was formed and, therefore, the side that is face-up after couching.
+The term "wire" side (aka the right side and sometimes mould side) in handmade paper refers to the side of the paper that touches the mould's wire covering when the sheet was formed and, therefore, the side that is faceup after couching.
 Except for French drawing papers and countermarks, watermarks are sewn wrong-reading to the mould's wire surface so that when couched onto a felt, the watermark is right-reading.† In general, if you hold a sheet to the light and see a watermark right-reading, you are looking at the wire side (or right side) of the sheet.
 The downward-facing side, the side touching the felt as it was couched, is called the felt side.

 There are textural differences between the wire side and the felt side, which can be very obvious or extremely difficult to discern.
 Often, under raking light, the wire side reveals its laid lines more prominently than the felt side.
+The degree to which the laid lines show causes a heavier build-up of fibers washed to the drainage spaces (between the laid lines and on either side of the ribs).
+Those varied fiber densities generate the visible shadow of the laid lines and the thick/thin profile of "antique" laid paper.

-The degree to which the laid lines show depends upon processing, pulps composition, and the paper's weight.
+depends upon processing, pulps composition, and the paper's weight.
 Felt hair marks, if present, can be seen on both sides.

 All sheets in post and pack pressings are oriented with the wire side facing upwards (right side up).
-After pack pressing, the stack of wire-sideup sheets are folded onto the "T" (aka cross - individually or in spurs) then hung on a rope so that the wire side is touching the rope.
+After pack pressing, the stack of wire-sideup sheets are folded onto the "T" (aka cross individually or in spurs) then hung on a rope so that the wire side is touching the rope.
 When the paper is dry and taken down from the rope, the wire side is on the interior (fold) and likely found on the inside of a signature (for better draping).
 Machine-made papers differ with regard to sides.5 vat through the furnish as water rushes across the laid covering perpendicularly, fibers alight parallel to the chain lines.
 Initially, when the pulp first impacts the mould surface, the fines fall through the screen; quickly after that, a fiber mat starts to form, trapping the fines on the upper side of the sheet (the felt side).
 The vatman shakes the screen side-to-side and forward-to-back, crossing the grain.
 A more pronounced grain direction may be found on the wire side, while a more random fiber orientation is found on the upper, felt side.
 This initial flow direction prevents the fibers from tangling in the slots between each laid line and helps clean transfer the newly formed sheet from mould to felt.